 I found over my teaching career that many young people today have no idea about the Golden Rule or what it says.

 The idea of treating others as you would have them treat you, while a simple concept, seems to be absent from the ideals of America today, even in leadership philosophy.
 As with things of meaning with an inner value, this ideal is not unique to the Golden Rule.

-In his “Critique of Practical Reason” Immanuel Kant said, “I am constantly amazed of two things: the starry heavens above and the moral law within.”
+In his “Critique of Practical Reason,” Immanuel Kant said, “I am constantly amazed by two things: the starry heavens above and the moral law within.”

 Covey, in the Forward of 25th Anniversary Edition of Greenleaf’s Servant Leadership edited by Larry C. Spears, says that “Conscience is the moral law within that overlaps our behavior.

 I believe this “enthusiasm” — ethos, having a god within — to do good comes from the moral law and is the voice of God telling us that it is the right thing to do.

 Covey goes on to say that, in his observance of different religions and cultures, there is a universal conscience revealed time and again.